Hypostasis (philosophy and religion)

 Hypostasis (plural: hypostases), from the Greek ὑπόστασις (hypóstasis), is the underlying, fundamental state or substance that supports all of reality.
 It is not the same as the concept of a substance.
 In Neoplatonism, the hypostasis of the soul, the intellect (nous) and "the one" was addressed by Plotinus.
 In Christian theology, the Holy Trinity consists of three hypostases: that of the Father, that of the Son, and that of the Holy Spirit.

 Ancient Greek philosophy

 Pseudo-Aristotle used "hypostasis" in the sense of material substance.

 Neoplatonists argue that beneath the surface phenomena that present themselves to our senses are three higher spiritual principles (or hypostases): each one more sublime than the preceding.
-For Plotinus, these are the Soul, the Intellect, and the One.
+The originator of this metaphysical 'system of three hypostases' was the third century Platonist philosopher Plotinus, who based it upon his understanding of the writings of Plato.
+According to Plotinus, these three "hypostases" are the Soul, the Intellect, and the One.